 If you are not sure which of these tools to request, call 319-266-1761 to describe the comfort issue and arrange for any of these services.
 Choose a Gas Furnace Check by contacting the CFU Division of Gas Operations at 319-268-5340.

-*In an effort to simplify the application process while ensuring quality installations, the HVAC SAVE® online platform and requirements will not be used in the 2019 program year.
+*In an effort to simplify the application process while ensuring quality installations, the HVAC SAVE® online platform and requirements will no longer be used.
 Your HVAC contractor will still be required to perform quality checks.
 The measurements will be recorded directly on the rebate application form.

 Building a New Home?